herejithing/here-hls-service-broker/docs/kubernetes.md

 ### Update the values.yaml
 Edit values.yaml and update the following parameters.
 Leave all other parameters as is.
-1. HERE App Id/App Code acquired from [prerequisites](/docs/installation-prerequisites.md) step.
+1. Update hereTokenEndpointUrl, hereClientId, hereAccessKeyId & hereAccessKeySecret env properties from the credentials file downloaded from the prerequisites step.
 2. Docker image repository.
 Change image.repository property.
 3. Highly recommend to change default brokerBasicAuthUsername and brokerBasicAuthPassword env properties.
 These credentials are required to register the broker with the Kubernetes Service Catalog.